ruang-belajar/bahasa-latin/docs/basics-1.md

 **Sumus agricola.**

 This sentence does not make any sense either because it means _we are a farmer_. **Sumus** and **agricola** do not agree because **sumus** is plural and **agricola** is singular.
 A correct sentence would be **sumus agricolae** because **sumus** and **agricolae** agree.

-If you get stuck, check the answers in the back of the book.

 EXERCISES:
 1. **Sumus.**